 💞 A new definition of emotional intelligence and a new way to cultivate emotional intelligence for children by helping them connect to themselves and access their ventral in the midst of all that activation.

-Click below, listen here on Apple Podcasts, or subscribe to the podcast here!
+Click above, listen here on Apple Podcasts, or subscribe to the podcast here!